IanMadd/Run_Analysis/README.md

 ### Creating a New Data Set

-Using aggregate() and the I’ll create a new data set with one row for each activity for each each subject, showing the mean of each variable.
-There is a total of 180 rows.
+Using aggregate() and the I’ll create a new data set (“Tidy\_data\_aggregate”) with one row for each activity for each each subject, showing the mean of each variable.
+There is a total of 180 rows with 561 measured variables.